Pussy Cats: Recording and development

 The album was started in Los Angeles, but Lennon ultimately finished producing it in New York, where he could better control the sessions.
 During the recording sessions, Nilsson ruptured one of his vocal cords but chose to keep this from Lennon.
 He forced himself to push through the sessions, which caused even more damage, that some (including The Monkees' Micky Dolenz) say he never quite recovered from.
 The vocal strain is most evident on "Old Forgotten Soldier" (where he is noticeably off-key on some lines of the song, despite his slow and low bluesy vocals) and "Loop de Loop", on the latter of which Nilsson's vocals are heavily masked by backing vocals, which take the lead role towards the end.

 The album's intended original title, Strange Pussies, was rejected by RCA Records and modified to Pussy Cats.
 Among the many musicians on Pussy Cats are Ringo Starr, Keith Moon and Jim Keltner, who all play drums on the closing track, "Rock Around the Clock".
 Other contributors include Jesse Ed Davis, Klaus Voormann, and Bobby Keys.

 A quadrophonic version was released on record and eight-track tape.
 The songs were treated to special mixes for that issue of the album.

 Half of the album's original ten tracks were covers while the rest were written by Nilsson (with Lennon co-writing "Mucho Mungo/Mt.
 Elga").

 After the first night of recording, March 28, Paul McCartney and Stevie Wonder popped into the studio unexpectedly.
 Bootleg recordings from the session were later released as the album A Toot and a Snore in '74.
 It is the only known instance of Lennon and McCartney recording together since the break-up of the Beatles.

 Release

 The album was released August 19, 1974, in the US and August 30, 1974, in the UK.

 Longtime Beatles publicist Derek Taylor, who produced A Little Touch of Schmilsson in the Night, wrote the liner notes for the original Pussy Cats pressing.
-In it, he referred to the album's notorious recording background and quipped, "Harry, and John [...] have been living a vampire turntable recently but have sucked no blood except each other's and not so much of that, [...]
+In it, he referred to the album's notorious recording background and quipped, "They [Harry and John] have been living a vampire timetable recently but have sucked no blood except each other's and not so much of that.
 Anyway, the cross-transfusion works, so what the hell."
 Lennon was annoyed that the Massed Albert Choir was listed in the credits as "Masked Albert Choir".

 The album got a generally positive reception, peaking at #60 on the US Billboard album charts.
 Nilsson's subsequent RCA releases would chart far lower.